 RICH ORLOFF is the author of 18 award-winning full-length plays, plus over 80 short plays.
 His works have had over 2000 productions on six continents (and a staged reading in Antarctica).
 His plays have been presented at several AJT theaters, including Theatre Ariel in Philadelphia, Jewish Ensemble Theatre in Detroit, New Jewish Theatre in St. Louis, Sarasota Jewish Theatre, and Arizona Jewish Theatre Company, His Jewish-themed full-length plays include:

 OY! is a comedic revue featuring a dozen sketches about all things Jewish and all things human.
 The New York Times wrote, “Good laughs.
 Highly entertaining.
 From some of these sketches you could kvell.”
 Jewish Week wrote, “OY! is a cry of delight.
 Pure comedy.”
 The comedy has had over 50 productions around the country, plus one in Bulgaria!
 (3+ m, 2+ w.)

-When SHEDDING LIGHT was produced at Shadowland Theatre in the Catskills, the River Reporter called the play “an entertaining and insightful evening”.
+SHEDDING LIGHT is a two character play about a 70-minute interaction in a Manhattan high-rise between a 50-year-old African-American cable repairman and a high-strung Jewish woman of the same age, as they both confront crises of faith and connection.
+The River Reporter called the play “an entertaining and insightful evening”.
 The Times Herald Record wrote, “A provocative play is masterfully done and worth seeing.”
+(1 m, 1 w)

 To learn more about Rich’s plays, and to read excerpts, visit www.richorloff.com.